 \subsection{Step 1: Getting close to the identity}

-Here we review the argument given in \cite[\S3.2]{DKN2014} and \cite[\S2.5]{FKone}, which explains how we can find elements which are close to the identity in a neighbourhood of a non expandable point.
-The result is stated quite in a general form, because of the algebraic issues that we have to overcome in \S\ref{ssc:commutators}.
+Here we review the argument given in \cite[\S~3.2]{DKN2014} and \cite[\S~2.5]{FKone}, which explains how to find elements which are close to the identity in a neighbourhood of a non-expandable point.
+The result is stated in a general form, because of the algebraic issues that we have to overcome in \S~\ref{ssc:commutators}.
 The main result of this section is a variation of \cite[Lemma 3.15]{DKN2014}.
 For its statement and proof, we shall make use of Notations~\ref{not:outer}, \ref{notation}, and \eqref{eq:notation}.

 \begin{prop} Let $\left (E(n)\right )_{n\in\N}$ be a sequence of subsets of $G$ containing the identity.
 If